JPLeoRX/tor-flood-attack/README.md

 ```

 # Side-note: Running with another VPN
 If your host machine is already connected to a VPN, with all outgoing traffic forwarded though VPN - all Docker traffic will be forwarded as well.
-So you don't need to use TOR in this container, you can rely on your host's VPN.
+So you don't need to use TOR or free VPN in this container, you can rely on your own host's VPN.

 # Links
 In case you’d like to check my other work or contact me: